GoogleChrome/chrome-extensions-samples/api-samples/management/README.md

 # chrome.management Extension

-The [`chrome.management`](https://developer.chrome.com/docs/extensions/reference/api/management) API provides ways to manage the list of extensions/apps that are installed and running.
+The [`chrome.management`](https://developer.chrome.com/docs/extensions/reference/api/management) API provides ways to manage the list of extensions that are installed and running.
 It is particularly useful for extensions that [override](https://developer.chrome.com/extensions/develop/ui/override-chrome-pages) the built-in New Tab page.

 ## Features